nicholschm/theodinprojectWiki/OSX-Installation-Guide.md

 Click the "Register application" button.
 This will display your `Client ID` and `Client Secret` which is what you will use to get OAuth working on your local machine.

-Go to `config/application.yml` in your local project directory for The Odin Project and fill in the following:
+Go to `.env` in your local project directory for The Odin Project and fill in the following:
 ```
 GITHUB_API_TOKEN: <your api token here>
 GITHUB_APP_ID: <your client ID here>